neosaurrrus/blog-entries/64 - Type Systems.md

-# Introducing Typescript into React.

 I recently attended a webinar by Roy Derks and it inspired me to get into type systems since they are an awfully dry subject to try and get the concept and usefulness across.

 Type systems is getting more popular in the Javascript world with Typescript by far the most popular as we begin 2021.
-With React being pretty popular too, I wanted to get into Typescript in the world I am familiar with.
+With React being pretty popular with me, I wanted to get into Typescript via the world I am familiar with.
 And write about the landmines I step on along the way!
-By the eay, I am assuming you know a little bit about React but nothing about Typescript.
+By the way, I am assuming you know a little bit about React but nothing about Typescript.

+In this post I will look at:

+- What is Typescript
+- What Types are
+- Starting a  React App with Typescript support built in
+- Our first TSX Component, and Typescript error.
+- Common Types in Typescript
+- Examples in Functions, Events and Children

+The post ends fairly abruptly.
+As I often do, this is just a post to whet the appetite and get the ball rolling to get into things enough to research when using it for other things.
+Sound fair?
+Ok let's go...

 ## What is Typescript, how is it different to use  Javascript?